OpenTechStrategies/torque-sites/scripts/README.md

 and invalid proposals, but even the invalid ones still have some basic level of completeness.
 Therefore, the CSV generated here only considers those proposals.

+# clone-production

+This script was created to take the current wikis on torque.leverforchange.org and copy them over to wiki.opentechstrategies.com.
+It does this in three parts

+1. Run ansible commands targetting wiki.ots.com
+2. Copy over all the databases from one system to the other
+3. Copy over all the directories

+When running it, you have to have sudo access on both servers, and you will need to install a .my.cnf in the root directory in order to not have a root mysql password.
+Remove this after you're done!

+See the script for more information.
+The settings are all done in variables at the top, so updating those should hopefully handle all of your needs.